tpmiller85/Music-Genre-Analysis-Using-Spotify-API/README.md

 ## Simplifying Genre Information

-Once I had the data in a DataFrame, an issue with the genre information became apparent.
-The genre information was in the form of lists of very specific genre tags, for example:
+Once I had my data, an issue with the genre information became apparent.
+The genre information was in the form of lists of very specific genre tags, like this example from a single track:

 ```python
 "dmv rap, hip hop, pop rap, rap, trap music, underground hip hop, vapor trap"
 ```

-After separating out all of the different genre tags, a count showed that there were 1499 unique genre tags in the list.
-In order to analyze the data more easily, I split all of these genre tags into individual words, which resulted in the following relative frequencies:
+An analysis showed that there were **1499 unique genre tags** in my data set.
+In order to make this information usable, I split all of these genre tags into individual words, which resulted in the following relative frequencies:

 ![](images/genre_wordcloud.png)